darasus/ai-blog/content/how-to-make-websites-with-javascript-a-step-by-step-guide-to-learning-javascript.md

   write.
 There are many different ways to go about learning JavaScript, including online courses, books and apps.
 The best way to start learning any new skill is to create a solid foundation.
+intro: >-
+  If you are interested in programming and website development, you have probably heard of JavaScript and its role in creating websites.
+But how does it work?
+How can you learn to use it?
+This article will introduce you to JavaScript as a coding language and walk you through the process of learning this important skill.

+  Whether you’re looking for a new career, want to build your personal portfolio, or just like experimenting with new skills, learning to code is an interesting and rewarding venture.
+There are many different programming languages out there that you can learn, but one of the most accessible ones for beginners is JavaScript.

+  If you’re reading this article, then it means that you’ve already taken the first step towards becoming fluent in this coding language; You know there’s something called JavaScript and now you want to know more about it.
+Let’s get started!
 ---

 ## What is JavaScript?